Gamer92000/LectureCut/README.md

 - [ ] Add NVENC support
 - [ ] Improve Batch processing
 - [ ] Improve argparse help
-- [ ] Cleanup cache on unexpected exit
 - [ ] Update README to reflect more features
 - [ ] Use a more suitable cache location